Sami Game Jam 2018

 6. Living Outside the Samiland

 The pace of the city is faster, it makes one almost dizzy.
 The air smells filthy and the ground is filled with trash.
 Back home the snow is white.
 Here it’s brown or it doesn’t exist at all.
-There is too much of everything: the noise, the smells, people, houses, cars, trees, colours… Too much!
-I miss home, where I can breath again, where I can hear my language and be with my people.
-Until I want escape again.
+There is too much of everything: the noise, the smells, people, houses, cars, trees, colors… Too much!
+I miss home, where I can breathe again, where I can hear my language and be with my people.
+Until I want to escape again.
 Back here.
 In the city.

 7. Ultima Thule